buzzcola3/OMV-Navidrome/README.md

 Setup creates the `navidrome` user, fetches the binary, seeds `conf.service.navidrome`, and renders `/etc/navidrome/navidrome.toml` with safe defaults.
 After installation, run `sudo omv-salt deploy run webgui` once so Workbench picks up the new Navidrome manifests.

 ## Configuration & Usage
 You can manage settings from the OMV Workbench UI (Services → Navidrome).
+The form now uses OMV shared folders for both the music library and the Navidrome data directory, so make sure those shared folders exist under Storage → Shared Folders before opening the service page.
 Until that UI is available, the CLI offers the same workflow:

 ```bash
 # Inspect current settings